GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One must assume that there will be lots of bugs, and plan an orderly procedure for snaking them out.
+> ### Maintenance cost is strongly affected by the number of users.
+More users find more bugs.
 >
 > ~ *Fred Brooks*